-That said, I make burgers for dinner a lot, and while I’ve mastered pan frying burgers (we don’t grill a ton), I dread making them.
-It’s such a mess!
-Between the five of us we go through at least seven patties and by the time they’re all cooked up, the stove top and counters are slick with splattered grease and I’ve got a giant cast iron skillet to let cool down before hand scrubbing.
-Which, let’s be real, isn’t going to happen until the following day.
+That said, we have burgers for dinner a lot and, while I’ve mastered pan frying burgers, I dread cooking them.
+It’s SUCH a mess!
+Between the five of us we go through at least eight patties and by the time they’re all cooked, the stovetop, counters, and floor are slick with splattered grease.
+Plus I’ve got a giant cast iron skillet to let cool down before hand scrubbing.

-Ahem.
-That is to say, Baked Cheeseburgers have completely changed burger night at our house!
+Baked Cheeseburgers have completely changed burger night at our house.
 Not only is there ZERO mess but I have my hands free for the 20 minutes they take to bake to whip up a side dish and gather burger toppings.
-Plus my entire family likes these baked burgers better than pan fried, which is saying a lot because we really love our pan fried burgers!
+Plus my entire family likes these baked burgers better than pan fried, which is saying a lot because we really love our pan-fried burgers!

 Oven Baked Burgers

 I like to season the ground beef burgers with an easy homemade seasoning blend using ingredients I bet you’ve already got on hand.
-I’ll share the blend below, but know that you can use whatever you like instead.
+I’ll share the recipe below, but know that you can use whatever seasonings or blend you like best.

 How Long Do Burgers Take to Cook in the Oven?